Moosyu/moosyu.github.io/src/pages/blog/11ty_cool.md

     {{ prismCss | cssmin | safe }}
 </style>

-im was gonna try to no make this too dev bloggy because every blog seems to be a dev blog already but i just really wanted to talk about my one true love, eleventy/11ty.
+I was gonna try to not make this too dev bloggy because every blog seems to be a dev blog already, but I just really wanted to talk about my one true love, 11ty.

-disclaimer: ive only used html and now 11ty so like for all i know react, next, astro, hugo etc might just be better than 11ty in every way but im just gonna talk about 11ty like its the best because its definitely better than html
+Disclaimer: I've only used HTML and now 11ty so for all I know react, next, astro, hugo etc might just be better than 11ty in every way but I'm just gonna talk about 11ty like its the best because its definitely better than plain HTML.

-you know how when you make an html page and you have to write one of these out for the 600th time:
+You know how when you make an html page and you have to write one of these out for the 600th time (though with vscode you just got to write an !):
 ```html
 <!DOCTYPE html>
 <html lang="en">